A Weekend in Berlin

 Note: There are free walking tours you can look into as well — Alternative Berlin is a popular one.

 View the city from the Berliner Dom

-Cheaper than the entrance ticket to the TV tower (Fernsehturm) and our tour guide said he much preferred the view from the Berliner Dom.
+It’s cheaper than the entrance ticket to the TV tower (Fernsehturm), and our tour guide said he much preferred the view from the Berliner Dom.
 Since we didn’t actually see the view from the TV tower, I can’t speak on the comparison, but it was quite a view indeed.